simon-apple/ResearchKit/ResearchKit/ResearchKit.docc/Resources/Creating-Surveys/Creating-Surveys.md

 #
 <sub>These materials are for informational purposes only and do not constitute legal advice.
 You should contact an attorney to obtain advice with respect to the development of a research app and any applicable laws.</sub>

-# Creating Surveys
+# Creating surveys

 A survey is a sequence of questions that you use to collect data from your users.
 In a ResearchKit app, a survey is composed of a <i>survey task</i> that has a collection of step objects (`ORKStep`).
 Each step object handles a specific question in the survey, such as "What medications are you taking?" or "How many hours did you sleep last night?".

 You can collect results for the individual steps or for the task as a whole.
 There are two types of survey tasks: an ordered task (`ORKOrderedTask`) and a navigable ordered task (`ORKNavigableOrderedTask`).